-Upon leaving employment, a plan participant may roll over vested funds from a qualified salary reduction plan to a qualified plan offered by the next employer (if that plan accepts rollovers) or to a traditional IRA (but not to a Roth IRA).
-Effective in 1993, a plan distribution can be rolled over regardless of the proportion it constitutes of an individual's total assets in the plan.
+Upon leaving employment, a plan participant may roll over vested funds from a salary reduction plan to a plan offered by the next employer (if that plan accepts rollovers) or to a traditional IRA (but not to a Roth IRA).
+A plan distribution can be rolled over regardless of the proportion it constitutes of an individual's total assets in the plan, so long as the distribution is not "one in a series of periodic payments."